 If the opposite is painless:

 - Epididymis cysts.

 How is it diagnosed?

-Pain in the area with the bulge can lead to a medical check-up (in the case of torsion of the testicle and epididymo-orchitis) or the patient himself can manipulate the area to detect the mass.
+Pain in the area with the bulge can lead to a medical check-up (in the case of torsion of the testicle and epididymal-orchitis), or the patient can manipulate the site to detect the mass.

 The increase in volume interfering with the aesthetics of the scrotum is another cause of medical demand (it is the case of hydroceles).

-Urine tests, uroculture, tumor markers, hemogram, abdominal and scrotal ultrasound complement the diagnosis.
+Urine tests, agriculture, tumor markers, hemogram, and abdominal and scrotal ultrasound complement the diagnosis.

 How is it treated?

-- Epididymo-orchitis is treated with rest, pain relievers and anti-inflammatories, scrotal suspension, and antibiotics.
+- Epididymal-orchitis is treated with rest, pain relievers and anti-inflammatories, scrotal suspension, and antibiotics.